 This has been especially important in the 17 states that test listening on their high-stakes tests.
-California, Florida, Washington and other states include listening passages in the ELA portion of the test.
+California, Florida, Washington, and other states include listening passages in the ELA portion of the test.
 Administrators are desperate to find ways to help their students prepare.
 We are the only company in a position to help them do that.

-To help teachers tracks student listening skills, we developed the first of its kind, multiple choice, auto-scored listening quiz.
+To help teachers track student listening skills, we developed the first of its kind, multiple choice, auto-scored listening quiz.
 This allows students to practice listening on quizzes that are similar to what they will experience on the Smarter Balanced Assessment Consortium exams or the Florida Standards Assessment.
 And it gives administrators an easy way to track foundational listening skills, such as students’ ability to identify the main point, make an inference, and understand a vocabulary word in context.

 We also heard from customers that they wanted to know the reading level of the listening passages.
 Research shows students can listen two to three grade levels higher than they can read.
 We don’t publish reading levels of listening passages because we want students to be challenged.